This section contains financial information including the Statement of Accounts, Pay Policy, Council Tax, Parking Account and expenditure over £500.

 Lambeth council is also required to pay contributions to the budgets of other organisations, collectively known as ‘levying bodies’.
 Each of them has provided information about its levy in the documents below.

-Parking information and accounts set out below cover the financial year, and the parking places information is as at 31st March.
+Parking information and accounts cover the financial year, and the parking places information is as at 31 March.
 Full details of the Parking Account are included in the notes to the Statement of Accounts.

 The Housing Revenue Account (HRA) is a ring-fenced account separate from the Council’s General Fund that contains the income and expenditure relating to the management and maintenance of Lambeth’s housing stock.